baindlapranayraj/proof-of-blogs/solana_limitations.md

 });
 ```

+- Regardless of the compute units consumed, the transaction charged 5000 lamports or 0.000005 SOL.

 ### Why we have limited Compute Unit Budget ?

 In short and simple terms, Solana has CU limitations to ensure fair resource allocation.
 But what does that mean ?